-159-G:2 Psychiatric Examination.

-Upon receipt of a petition for relief, the court shall order an independent psychiatric examination from the department of health and human services, bureau of behavioral health to be completed prior to the hearing, which shall be scheduled in no more than 45 days from the date the court ordered the independent psychiatric evaluation.
+159-H:2 Psychiatric Examination.
+Upon receipt of a petition for relief, the court shall schedule a hearing no later than 60 days after the date the petition was filed.
+Simultaneously, the court shall order an independent psychiatric examination be completed no more than 45 days from the date of the court's order.
 The independent psychiatrist shall provide the court with an opinion as to whether the person is disabled by a mental illness and is likely to act in a manner dangerous to public safety.

-159-G:3 Hearing; Order; Appeals.
+159-H:3 Hearing; Order; Appeals.

-I. The petitioner may present evidence and call witnesses at the hearing on the petition.
+- I. The petitioner may present evidence and call witnesses at the hearing on the petition.
 The court shall make written findings of fact and conclusions of law on the issues before it and issue a final order.
 The court may only consider applications for relief due to mental health adjudications or commitments that occurred in New Hampshire.
-The court shall review the circumstances regarding the firearms disabilities imposed by 18 U.S.C. section 922(g)(4), and records consisting of at minimum mental health and any criminal record, if applicable, and the person's reputation developed through character witness testimony, witness statements, or other character evidence.
+The court shall review the circumstances regarding the firearms disabilities imposed by 18 U.S.C. section 922(g)(4), and records consisting of at minimum mental health and any criminal record, if applicable, and the person's reputation developed through character witness testimony, witness statements, or other character evidence. - II.

-II.
 The court shall grant the relief requested in the petition if the judge finds by clear and convincing evidence that the petitioner will not be likely to act in a manner that is dangerous to public safety and that granting the relief would not be contrary to the public interest.
 If the final order grants relief, the court shall, as soon as possible, request that the NICS entry be redacted and shall notify the United States Attorney General that the basis for the record being made available no longer applies.
 The petitioner may appeal a final order denying relief within 30 days of the order to the New Hampshire supreme court.
-The supreme court shall review the case de novo and has discretion to review additional evidence.

-III.
-If the motion for relief is denied, the person may petition the court for relief again after 2 years have elapsed.

-6 Application Required.
+The supreme court shall review the case de novo and has discretion to review additional evidence. - III.
+If the motion for relief is denied, unless a court finds good cause for considering a petition for relief sooner, the person may petition the court for relief again after 2 years have elapsed. - 6 Application Required.
 The attorney general shall make application for approval of section 5 of this act to the United States Bureau of Alcohol, Tobacco, Firearms, and Explosives, or other such agency as may be required by federal law in order to ensure New Hampshire citizens are provided with the ability to have their rights restored.
-RSA 159-F shall not take effect until the attorney general receives federal approval of the restoration of rights process.
+RSA 159-G shall not take effect until the attorney general receives federal approval of the restoration of rights process.